peppedilillo/doppelganger/README.md

 # doppelganger

-This is a repo collecting tools we are building for searching LSST data for optical counterparts to high-energy events.
+This is a repo collecting tools for searching LSST data for optical counterparts to high-energy events.
 Work in progress.

 ## Installing